databricks/terraform-provider-databricks/docs/index.md

 }
 ```

 Follow the [Configuring OpenID Connect in Azure](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-azure).
-You can then use this Azure service principal to authenticate in databricks.
+You can then use the Azure service principal to authenticate in databricks.

+* `azure_workspace_resource_id` - (optional) `id` attribute of [azurerm_databricks_workspace](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/databricks_workspace) resource.
+Combination of subscription id, resource group name, and workspace name.
+Required with `azure_use_msi` or `azure_client_secret`.

+* `azure_client_id` - (optional) This is the Azure Enterprise Application (Service principal) client id.
+This service principal requires contributor access to your Azure Databricks deployment.
+Alternatively, you can provide this value as an environment variable `ARM_CLIENT_ID`.
+* `azure_tenant_id` - (optional) This is the Azure Active Directory Tenant id in which the Enterprise Application (Service Principal)
+resides.
+Alternatively, you can provide this value as an environment variable `ARM_TENANT_ID`.
+* `azure_environment` - (optional) This is the Azure Environment which defaults to the `public` cloud.
+Other options are `german`, `china` and `usgovernment`.
+Alternatively, you can provide this value as an environment variable `ARM_ENVIRONMENT`.
+* `auth_type` - (optional) This is the Authentication Type that is used for specifying the authenticate method.

+There are `ARM_*` environment variables provide a way to share authentication configuration using the `databricks` provider alongside the [`azurerm` provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest).

+When a workspace is created using a service principal account, that service principal account is automatically added to the workspace as a member of the admins group.
+To add a new service principal account to an existing workspace, create a [databricks_service_principal](resources/service_principal.md).
 ## Special configurations for GCP

 The provider works with [Google Cloud CLI authentication](https://cloud.google.com/sdk/docs/authorizing) to facilitate local development workflows.
 For automated scenarios, a service principal auth is necessary using `google_service_account` parameter with [impersonation](https://cloud.google.com/docs/authentication#service-accounts) and Application Default Credentials.
 Alternatively, you could provide the service account key directly by passing it to `google_credentials` parameter (or `GOOGLE_CREDENTIALS` environment variable)